-Name Number of ADSs Ordinary Shares
+Name Number of ADSs Number of Ordinary Shares

 Morgan Stanley & Co.
-LLC 423,015 776,985
+LLC

-Cowen and Company, LLC 310,213 569,787
+Cowen and Company, LLC

-BofA Securities, Inc. 310,213 569,787
+BofA Securities, Inc.

 Evercore Group L.L.C.
-211,509 388,491

-Kempen & Co U.S.A., Inc. 112,805 207,195
+Kempen & Co U.S.A., Inc.

-WR Securities, LLC 42,302 77,698
+WR Securities, LLC

-Total: 1,410,057 2,589,943
+Total:

 The underwriters and the representatives are referred to as the "underwriters" and the "representatives," respectively.
 The underwriters are offering the ADSs and ordinary shares subject to their acceptance of the ADSs and ordinary shares from us and subject to prior sale.
 The underwriting agreement provides that the obligations of the several underwriters to pay for and accept delivery of the ADSs and ordinary shares offered by this prospectus supplement are subject to the approval of certain legal matters by their counsel and to certain other conditions.
 The underwriters are obligated to take and pay for all of the ADSs and ordinary shares offered by this prospectus supplement if any such ADSs and ordinary shares are taken.
 However, the underwriters are not required to take or pay for the ADSs and ordinary shares covered by the underwriters' option to purchase additional ADSs and ordinary shares described below.
 The U.S. offering and the European private placement together constitutes a single offering of securities that will occur simultaneously.
 The total number of ordinary shares (including shares in the form of ADSs) in the U.S. offering and European private placement is subject to reallocation between if and as requested by investors and as permitted under applicable laws and regulations.
-On this timing, due to a public holiday in the United States, November 12, 2019 would count as T+2 settlement in the United States and T+3 settlement for investors that purchase ordinary shares traded on Euronext Brussels.
-Accordingly, investors purchasing ordinary shares traded on Euronext Brussels should be aware that if they transact in the secondary market on T (November 7, 2019) they may not be able to settle those transactions on a T+2 basis, because they would only receive ordinary shares from argenx on a T+3 basis on November 12, 2019.